 Bear Protection, Environmental Conservation and Nature Tours in Karuizawa

-Black Bears occasionally come into town to eat leftovers from trash bins or to invade homes and gardens in search of food.
+Black Bears have been known to come into town to eat leftovers from trash bins or to invade homes and gardens in search of food.
 Although the animals are shy and avoid people, startled bears can pose a threat to humans.
-For this reason, until today, bears which enter areas of human settlement, are shot, which minimizes the number of bears.
+For this reason, until today, bears which enter areas of human settlement, in emergency situations are lethally removed, which can impact bear populations if it is not managed well, which is the work done by the organisation.

 In 1998, a cooperation between a bear conservation organization and the city administration of Karuizawa was started to resolve the conflict between bears and the town population.
-The amount of natural food resources for bears in the forest was increased and at the same time the garbage bins used at the city were replaced by a closable type of bins that bears cannot open, reducing their incentive to come to town.
+The garbage bins used at the city were replaced by a closable type of bins that bears cannot open, reducing their incentive to come to town.
 Awareness-raising programs for the population and tourists were started, too.

 Since the start of the program, bears living close to town have been tagged with radio collars to be able to track their movements.
 Should a bear approach town, the team members of the bear conservation organisation try to stop it from doing so with the help of Karelian Bear Dogs.
 Those are dogs that are highly skilled and specially trained to spot bears and to push them back into the forest.
 The dogs also protect the team members as they can recognize the presence of bears much earlier than humans.

-Other tasks related to bear conservation include: freeing bears caught in traps of poachers and providing them with veterinary care, laboratory analyses of the bear's blood, hair, teeth and faeces, GPS data input of bear movements, and involvement in bear research (e.g. identification of location of winter dens, breeding history, relation between diets and home range size etc).
+Other tasks related to bear conservation include: freeing bears caught in traps of poachers and providing them with veterinary care, laboratory analyses of the bear's faeces (other samples such as blood, hair and teeth are collected and the samples are sent to an external laboratory), GIS data input of bear movements, and involvement in bear research (e.g. identification of location of winter dens, breeding history, relation between diets and home range size etc).

 In addition to working with bears, other animal sightings in the forests around Karuizawa are regularly recorded.
 The organization has set up photo-traps in the woods, whose data must be evaluated.
-Currently, copper pheasants are being researched using GPS and radio telemetry.
-Invasive plant and animal species that can endanger the ecosystem need to be removed regularly.
+Bush cutting activities are carried out to promote better coexistence between the bears and humans.
 You will be invovled in all these activities.

 It is a requirement for this internship that you are enrolled in or have completed a related university course such as biology, ecology, zoology, or veterinary medicine, or that you have relevant and sufficient practical experience in environmental protection/animal conservation.
 In addition, physical fitness is expected, as it is necessary to walk longer distances through forest terrain.
 It should also be clear to you and you should not have any problems with the fact that there can be insects while doing your project activity and at your housing in the forest.

-Accommodation is provided free of charge in the shared, self-catering dorm room.
+Accommodation is provided in shared, self-catering dorm rooms.
+A contribution of 300 JPY per night for water and electricity costs applies.
 There is a kitchen for you to use.
-As an intern you are even allowed to use the onsen (hot spring) of a nearby luxury hotel free of charge, however only if you don't have any tattoos.
+As an intern you can use the onsen (hot spring) of a nearby luxury hotel free of charge, however only if you don't have any tattoos.
 You can find details in the slider "accommodation" below.

 Location: Karuizawa, Japan